2024 United States House of Representatives elections in Indiana: Predictions

+Results

 District 8

 The 8th district is located in southwest and west central Indiana, the district is anchored in Evansville and also includes Jasper, Princeton, Terre Haute, Vincennes and Washington.
 The incumbent is Republican Larry Bucshon, who was re-elected with 65.7% of the vote in 2022.
+On January 8, 2024, Bucshon announced he would not run for re-election, and would retire after serving seven terms.